ImTiaan/website/imtiaan-web/content/posts/fintraos-part-2-event-sourcing.md

 If a user's balance drops from $1,000 to $500, the system cannot just "update" the number.
 It must prove *why* it changed.
 Was it a withdrawal?
 A fee?
 A market crash?
 A hack?
 If your database only stores the current balance, you have lost the evidence.
 You cannot audit, you cannot reverse, and you cannot explain.

-We realized that for a financial operating system, CRUD was not just insufficient—it was dangerous.
+We realized that for a financial operating system, CRUD was not just insufficient - it was dangerous.
 So we killed it.

 ### The FintraOS Approach: Immutable History via Event Sourcing